SeedscapeEcology/Policies-and-Responsbilities/General_Guidelines.md

 ## Miscellaneous
 Some interesting articles on the importance of [stupidity](http://jcs.biologists.org/content/121/11/1771) and  [failure](http://www.southernfriedscience.com/the-need-to-fail/) in research.

+See additional [resources on my website](http://seedscape.github.io/BeckmanLab/Resources.html) for research and professional development.

 > The material in these guidelines is partially derived from "[Whitaker Lab Project Management](https://github.com/WhitakerLab/WhitakerLabProjectManagement)" by Dr. Kirstie Whitaker and the Whitaker Lab team, used under CC BY 4.0, and further inspired by the "[Bahlai Lab General Guidelines](https://github.com/BahlaiLab/Policies/blob/master/general_guidelines.md)" by Dr. Christie Bahlai.
 The Beckman Research Group General Guidelines are licensed under CC BY 4.0 by Dr. Noelle G. Beckman.